rosy-li/TMElab_Bioinformatics_Tutorial/README.md

 ## Getting started with Bioinformatic analysis
 Now, you should be familiar with the basic R syntax, plotting and statistical analysis.
-To utilize this powerful tool for statistical analysis, please check out [this class on Coursera: Bioinformatics: Introduction and Methods](https://www.coursera.org/learn/bioinformatics-pku)
+To utilize this powerful tool for statistical analysis, please check out [this class on Coursera: Bioinformatics: Introduction and Methods](https://www.coursera.org/learn/bioinformatics-pku).

 No need to go through every detail in this class.
-The purpose of this course is to let you get an idea of
+The purpose of this course is to let you get an idea of what bioinformatics does and what are the technologies associated to it.
+The workload is ~10 hours in total.

+Now, with the basic R programming techniques and the bioinformatic background, we will further strengthen our power by reviewing the statistical analysis tools and learning new ways to analyze the data.
+Statistical learning methods are widely used in omics data analysis.
+Therefore, please take this online class from Stanford to deepen your understand of statistics: [Statistical Learning by Dr. Trevor Hastie](https://www.edx.org/course/statistical-learning).
+And to apply statistical learning methods for real-world questions.

+The workload is ~6 hours/week, 8 weeks.

+Make sure that you are familiar with the following terms:

+• Omics data anlaysis

+• Quality control

+• Data normalization, transformation and cleaning

+• Differential expression analysis

+• Data visualization (make sure you knwo how to generate different plots in R including histograms, scatter plots, volcano plots, heatmaps, network plots)

+• Correlations, regressions, statistical tests (parametric and non-parametric tests, Student's t-test, ANOVA, Wilcoxon rank-sum test, Cox regression, SVM, KNN, Lasso regression)

 ## Bulk transcriptomics data analysis
+[The most comprehensive Next-Generation Sequencing tutorial](https://learn.gencore.bio.nyu.edu/) I found so far is from NYU Center for Genomics and Systems Biology.
+Please always refer to this tutorial if you have any questions.

 ## RPPA data analysis